lkesteloot/unsong/unsong.md

 Defeated, the older man slumped down in the back seat.

 It was an evacuation.
 The police, if there were any left, were otherwise occupied.
 He was old, and the man in the back seat was young and spry.
-And if the child had a weapon…
+And if the child had a weapon...

 At least he had some idea what to do about a kidnapping.
 This just didn’t make sense.

 “God,” he whispered under his breath, “Help me get out of this one okay.”

 Meanwhile, the other two were talking.
 “Jala, where were you?
 Your aunt and I have been looking for you for hours!
 I cannot believe you slipped out of the car without us hearing you.
-Do you realize how dangerous…”
+Do you realize how dangerous...”

 “You still do not trust me, Uncle.
 Not completely.
 That was why I had to slip out.
 I knew you would look for me.
 Aunt Samira will be well.
 She and Uncle Pranav will go the rest of the way to Santa Fe without us.
 We have work to do.”